trung-hn/python-tips-and-tricks/README.md

 ### string

-When you need to get a list of characters quickly, you can get in from `string`
+When you need to get a list of characters quickly, you can get in from `string`.
+All letters:

-All letters characters:

 ```python
 print(string.ascii_lowercase)